 Furthermore, wearing badly fitting shoes, or any other kind of footwear such as flippers when scuba diving, or hiking boots while walking, can cause injuries to a toe.
 There is a whole range of treatments for injured toes, from providing support, through medication, resting the toe, and in some cases, even surgery.
 No matter how your toe has been injured, if it was the fault of a third party, then we could be able to help you to make a compensation claim for the harm you have suffered.

-Toe Injury Compensation Payouts For 2022
+Toe Injury Compensation Payouts

 If you are eligible to start a toe injury claim, then you may be asking questions such as “how much compensation do you get for losing a toe?”.
 Every claim is different and there are no set averages for toe injury compensation.
 However, the table below can provide a general indication of how much you could be able to claim in your own case, depending on how severe your toe injury is.